-The reporting period for the annual FD Statements is the preceding calendar year.
+The reporting period for annual FD Statements is the preceding calendar year.
 For Schedule E ("Positions"), the reporting period is January 1 of the preceding calendar year through the date of filing.
+This applies to employees who must file because of a raise in their rate of pay but are not new employees or who have been designated a principal assistant.

-The reporting period for New Members, as defined on page 2, is calendar year 2016.
-New Members must complete Schedules A, C, D, E, F, and J in the electronic filing system or a paper FORM B. When completing Schedules A and C, fill out the "Preceding Year" information in the electronic filing system or column on the paper form, respectively, and mark the "Current Year" information "Not Applicable" or "N/A."
+The reporting period for New Members, as defined on page 2, is calendar year 2018.
+New Members must complete Schedules A, C, D, E, F, and J in the online filing system or a paper Form

+B. When completing Schedules A and C, fill out the "Preceding Year" information in the online filing system or column on the paper form, respectively, and mark the "Current Year" information "Not Applicable" or "N/A."

-The reporting period for candidates and new employees is generally January 1 of the prior calendar year through the current calendar year to a date within 30 days of the date of filing.
+The reporting period for candidates and new employees is generally January 1 of the prior calendar year through the current calendar year to a date within 30 days prior to the date of filing.
 You may select the period-ending date so long as it is no more than 30 days prior to the date of filing.
-Thus, if your Statement is due on May 15, 2017, and you file it April 15, 2017, your reporting period is January 1, 2016 through any date of your choosing between March 16 and April 15, 2017.
-Once you have determined the period covered, you must state it in the "Period Covered" box at the top of the Preliminary Information page of the form or enter it in the appropriate spot in the electronic filing system.
+Thus, if your Statement is due on May 15, 2019, and you file it April 15, 2019, your reporting period is January 1, 2018, through any date of your choosing between March 16 and April 15, Once you have determined the period 2019.covered, you must state it in the "Period Covered" box at the top of the Preliminary Information page of the form or enter it in the appropriate spot in the online filing system.

 Please note that for Schedule E ("Positions") and Schedule J ("Compensation in Excess of \$5,000 Paid by One Source"), first-year candidates and new employees are required to provide information for the current year and two preceding calendar years.
-Thus, if you are filing in 2017, you must provide information for these two schedules for 2015, 2016, and 2017 through the date of filing.
+Thus, if you are filing in 2019, you must provide information for these two schedules for 2017, 2018, and 2019 through the date of filing.
 Second-year candidates must provide this information for their reporting period.